Kyleg142/localsage/README.md

 **Read through the usage tables carefully!** Proper command usage is key to getting full use out of Local Sage.
 It is a CLI frontend, after all.

-Local Sage was designed with minimal dependencies, so the download is very light.

 ### Dependencies 🧰
+Local Sage is designed with minimal dependencies, keeping the download light and minimizing library bloat.
 - [Rich](https://github.com/Textualize/rich) - Used extensively throughout.
 Panels, live rendering, etc.
 - [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) - Prompts and completers, also used extensively.
 - [OpenAI](https://github.com/openai/openai-python) - Provides all API interaction as well as the conversation history list.